franklea/tmux-conf/README.md

 # tmux-conf
 A friendly and lightweight customized tmux configuration file for tmux beginners, including basic frequently-used hotkeys.

+Many thanks to Ham Vocke's great article (See References).
 ## Tmux Guide

 ### Basic use